invoicefinance/demo_segment/_6_user_id_consolidation.md

 ```
 select distinct alias
-               , first_value(next_alias ignore nulls) over(partition by alias order by realiased_at rows between unbounded preceding and unbounded following) as next_alias
+               , first_value(next_alias ) over(partition by alias order by realiased_at rows between unbounded preceding and unbounded following) as next_alias
              from all_realiases
 ```